Ananya-1233/Smiling-Face/README.md

 Then, the CNN model, known for its robust feature extraction capabilties is used to fit the dataset.
 An accuracy of 90% was achieved for validation data.

+For post-processing, loss and accuracy curves are plot and predictions on custom images are made for better inference of the model.